hanggrian/IIT-CS455/bandwidth_utilization.md

 ### TDM

 **Time division multiplexing (TDM)** is a digital process that allows several connections to share the high bandwidth of a link.
-INstead of sharing a portion of the bandwidth as in FDM, **time is shared**.
+Instead of sharing a portion of the bandwidth as in FDM, **time is shared**.
 Each connection occupies a portion of time in the link.